 Your risk profile helps determine your experience and approach to investing.
 It takes into account how you feel about market movements and how you think you would react if the market were to fall.
 How you think you would react and how people actually react are often very different which is where investment experience comes into effect.

 A good investment adviser will help with behavioural coaching along the way to ensure clients don’t harm themselves by selling when the markets dips, which they inevitably do.

-We’ve found that keeping clients continually updated is the best way help them stay on the right track and avoid the temptation to sell when others are negative (and it’s usually a great time to buy), like around Brexit and the US election in 2016.
+We’ve found that keeping clients continually updated is the best way help them stay on the right track and avoid the temptation to sell when the media broadcasts negativity around the sharemarket.

 If market falls make you nervous or if a significant market fall would cause you to sell all your investments, your may be suited to a more conservative investment strategy.
 If you’re the type of person with the capacity and inclination to add to your investments when the market falls, you may be suited to a higher growth portfolio.